wtmenten/TFE/README.md

 Lore: Tactical Nukes and emp strikes in the area have knocked out all current outside connections and communications.
 Maybe a broader war is also now going on TBD.

-While the war is over, Pmc faction members still hold thier old allegiances.
+While the war is over, Pmc faction members still hold their old allegiances.

 There is very little civilian activity across the region, and crime bosses have yet to establish themselves.